oxydev/SubsCrypt-front/conventions.md

 # Namig

-Urls are all in small letters.
-Page urls are generated from their titles.
-The space in the title is replaced with -.
-Example: Profile Setting => profile-setting
+Urls are the same as the name of the page components in pages folder in the root directory of the project.

 For element class names in the project used convention. examples: SideBar , SideBar-header, SideBar--dark,